 (2) The Council must make the register available for inspection by the public.

-(3) The Council must give the information on the register, and any change to the information, to the person responsible for managing the NTIS as soon as practicable after it is recorded on the register.
+(3) The Council must give the information on the register, and any change to the information, to the person responsible for managing the national register as soon as practicable after it is recorded on the register.

+[Regulation 9 amended in Gazette 17 Dec 2013 p.
+6220.]

 Division 2 — Registration of training providers

 10. Applying to be a registered training provider

-(1) If a person is or intends to be a training provider and —
+(1) A person may apply to be registered as a training provider under section 58B of the Act —

-(a) the person’s principal place of business; or
+(a) if the person’s principal place of business —

+(i) is in WA and all or most of the vocational education and training that the person provides, or intends to provide, is or will be either in WA or another non-referring State (whether or not the person also provides, or intends to provide, vocational education and training elsewhere); or
-(b) all or most of the vocational education and training that the person provides or intends to provide,

-is or will be in WA, the person may apply to be registered under section 58B of the Act.
+(ii) is in another non-referring State and all or most of the vocational education and training that the person provides, or intends to provide, is or will be in WA (whether or not the person also provides, or intends to provide, vocational education and training elsewhere);

-(2) A person who is or intends to be a training provider and who under subregulation (1) cannot apply to be registered under section 58B of the Act may apply under a corresponding law to be registered.
+and

+(b) the person is not a training organisation to which the Commonwealth Act applies.

+(2) A WA registered provider whose registration is cancelled by the Council may not apply for registration under section 58B of the Act for 2 years, or such shorter time as the Council considers appropriate, after the day that the cancellation takes effect.

 (3) A registration application made to the Council must be in a form approved by the Council and be accompanied by —